Kytech/rpi-zero-minimal-buildroot/README.md

 A Minimal Buildroot config for the Raspberry Pi Zero, inspired by [Minimal Raspberry Pi 3](https://github.com/romainreignier/minimal_raspberrypi_buildroot).

-**This project is currently a work in progress!** The current master branch may not be usable at the moment!
+**This project is currently a work in progress!** The current main branch may not be usable at the moment!

 ## Notes